miguel5612/MQSensorsLib/CONTRIBUTING.md

 [REAMDE.md](https://github.com/miguel5612/MQSensorsLib/README.md) and they determine to merge to master branch.
 Later than assessment and debbuging procedures was completed, the contribution will be released.

+## Versioning

+When making a pull request, please remember to update the `library.properties` file to reflect the changes you've made.
+If your change is minor, consider advancing the version by 0.01.
+If you're adding a new feature, you may want to advance the version by a whole number.